Is Your First Offer Actually Your Best Offer?

 The Real Estate Agent’s Responsibility

 None of this is the seller’s fault in isolation.
 Most sellers have never sold a property before, or have sold one in a different market under different conditions.
-The instinct to wait; to treat an early offer as a starting point; is entirely human and entirely understandable.
+The instinct to wait; to treat an early offer as a starting point is entirely human and entirely understandable.

 What Sellers Should Ask Before Listing